AdriaandeJongh/App-Store-Asset-Uploader/README.md

 ## Setup

 1. Confirm that you have an editable version of your app (a version with status 'Prepare for Submission') on [App Store Connect](https://appstoreconnect.apple.com/) with every language you want to upload added to that version.
 2. Confirm that you uploaded at least 1 app preview and 1 screenshot for every size (aka 'display target') to your default locale (eg. en-US) on App Store Connect.
+(I know the whole purpose of this tool is to avoid using the web interface to upload assets but this is the last time I swear!
+All jokes aside, having at least 1 type of asset uploaded for each display target will build the metadata structure we need to create directories later on...)
 3. Clone / download this repository.
 4. Duplicate `1.Settings-template.config` and rename the duplicate to `1.Settings.config`.
 5. Edit `1.Settings.config` and replace all variables there to match your own details.